History of the Jews and Judaism in the Land of Israel

 After this time, Jews became a minority in most regions, except Galilee.
 After the 3rd century, the area became increasingly Christianized, although the proportions of Christians and Jews are unknown, the former perhaps coming to predominate in urban areas, the latter remaining in rural areas.
 By the time of the Muslim conquest of the Levant, the number of Jewish population centers had declined from over 160 to around 50 settlements.
 Michael Avi-Yonah says that Jews constituted 10–15% of Palestine's population by the time of the Sasanian conquest of Jerusalem in 614, while Moshe Gil says that Jews constituted the majority of the population until the 7th century Muslim conquest in 638 CE.
 Remaining Jews in Palestine fought alongside Muslims during the Crusades, and were persecuted under the Kingdom of Jerusalem.

 In 1517, the Ottoman Empire conquered the region, ruling it until the British conquered it in 1917.
-The region was ruled under the British Mandate for Palestine until 1948, when the Jewish State of Israel was proclaimed in part of the ancient land of Israel.
+The region was ruled under the British Mandate for Palestine until 1948, when the Jewish State of Israel was proclaimed in part of the land.
 This was made possible by the Zionist movement and its promotion of mass Jewish immigration.

+After the establishment of Israel, immigration of Holocaust survivors from Europe and a large influx of Jewish immigrants and refugees from Arab countries had doubled Israel's population within five years of its independence.
+Israel's Jewish population continued to grow at a very high rate for years, fed by waves of Jewish immigration from around the world.